miklevin/MikeLev.in/_posts/2025-03-08-python-mcp-server-example.md

 in".
 I see this happening with HTMX, a similar "protocol"-like thing.
 To a lesser degree, I see it happening with FastHTML (versus FastAPI).
 It happens.
 It happens slowly.
 Old biases need to be overcome.
-The overwhelming preponderance of evidence for dying old best practices needs to be overridden -- and that's not done fast nor easily.
+The overwhelming preponderance of evidence for dying old best practices needs to be overwritten -- and that's not done fast nor easily.
 I mean Google's top Gemini frontier model still doesn't know who the president of the United States is!